 - restricted jaw movement

-Dr Finkelstein specialises in the following TMJ treatments:
+Dr Finkelstein treats the following TMJ Symptoms:

 Neuromuscular dentistry is a division of dentistry that measures and assesses the structure and purpose of your facial joints and muscles to determine a structure that is ideal for your wellbeing and contentment.
 If the nerves, joints and muscles located in your face and jaw are not operating effectively then it is likely that you will suffer from a multitude of symptoms such as dizziness, headaches, facial aches, joint pain in the jaw, clicking in the jaw and ear aches.